carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

     "https://agco-fuse-trackers-sandbox.herokuapp.com/equipment"
 ```

-The parameters are optional.
-A few parameters available below:
+The parameters below are optional:

 - **include**: Includes the equipment relationship.
 Is possible send more than one separated by comma `,`.
  - **model**: The model of the equipment.